tilburgsciencehub/website/content/topics/Automation/version-control/start-git/github-workflow.md

 As a project grows, managing the numerous code changes can become unwieldy.
 This is where **version control** comes into play as a fundamental aspect of a streamlined workflow.

-This building block aims to make you familiar with the GitHub workflow by covering the following key areas:
+This topic aims to make you familiar with the GitHub workflow by covering the following key areas:
 - Introduction to Git and GitHub
 - The GitHub workflow
   - Branching